 There are many, many ways to fail in job interviews…from not wearing appropriate interview attire to failing to follow up, and everything in between.
 So check yourself to see what you might be missing.

 Before the interview, are you researching the company?
 The more interview prep you do, the better you’ll perform.
 Extensively research the company, the job, and the interviewer.
-Download my free Job Interview Prep Kit for pointers.
+See these job interview prep tips for pointers.